-- 1. Follow the procedure in before working inside your computer. - 2.
-Remove the microSD card. - 3.
-Loosen the eight captive screws that secure the base cover to the computer.
+- 1. Follow the procedure in before working inside your computer - 2.
+Remove the microSD card.

+1. Loosen the eight captive screws [1].

-4. Using a plastic scribe [1], pry the base cover from the top-left corner and continue to work on the sides to open the base cover [2].
+2. Using a plastic scribe [1], pry the base cover from the top-left corner and continue to work on the sides to open the base cover [2].

-5. Lift and remove the base cover away from the computer.
+3. Lift and remove the base cover away from the computer.